-Example: A mental representation of the relevant aspects of my world as ice cream (goal) in the fridge reached by going around the kitchen table (obstacle, path) and eaten using the spoon in one's hand (tool) is replaced by the siren, the barking, the flashing colored lights out the window, and one or more imagined crimes or disasters outside which at first are merely underspecified placeholders but for which we will actively gather relevant information to fill out.
+Example: A mental representation of the relevant aspects of my world might be: ice cream (goal) in the fridge (target location) reached by going around the kitchen table (obstacle, path) and eaten using the spoon in one's hand (tool).
+This is suddenly replaced by the siren, the barking, the flashing colored lights out the window, and one or more imagined crimes or disasters outside, which at first are merely underspecified placeholders, but for which we will actively gather relevant information to fill out in detail.
 Before, one emotionally structured world; after, another.
 In between?
 Transition.
 Obviously there is some kind of transition.

 What do I mean by a wipe-and-rebuild?
 We consider an organism (such as you or me or a well-designed robot or an animal with a nervous system) which itself actively represents things usefully for itself, and makes a change in that representation, going from one construct of what it sees as its world to another.
-The previous internal construct, in which the organism represents the world in a useful way according to the previous frame, has to be deconstructed, disassembled, or I will say, "Merged".
-All of its significances including the distinctions of good/bad, attractive/repulsive, friend/foe, useful/useless, opening/obstructing, down to the level of, for example, details of grip or trajectory of movement.
-All must go away, so that the field can be made ready for a new re-constitution of a new world-representation according to the succeeding, the new, emotional state or motivational frame, which has its own priorities and objects.
-Wipe the blackboard, clean out the previous world in one's inner representational system, and then reconstitute the world again using the new motivational frame with its new archetypal elements, roles, relationships, events, actions.
+The previous internal construct, in which the organism represents the world in a useful way according to the previous frame, has to be deconstructed, disassembled, or, may I say, "Merged".
+All of its significances including the distinctions of good/bad, attractive/repulsive, friend/foe, useful/useless, opening/obstructing, down to the level of, for example, details of grip or trajectory of movement: All must go away, so that the field can be made ready for a new re-constitution of a new world-representation according to the succeeding, new, emotional state or motivational frame, which has its own priorities and objects.
+Wipe the blackboard; clean out the previous world in one's inner representational system; and then reconstitute the world again using the new motivational frame with its new archetypal elements, roles, relationships, events, actions.

-But in the redraw phase where an emotional interpretation of a new scene is elaborated in building first more general then more specific percepts, representations of the emotionally relevant aspects and elements in the scene, the system does a lot of categorization, indeed of emotional categorization.
-The subsystems feed partially structured information up, and the emotional interpreter classifies them into the archetypal roles they may fit in, including the role of "ignoreable".
-As more details come in the representational scene becomes more fully populated and more detailed, compatibly with the emotional picture which one is (often quite urgently) trying to build, so that one can successfully act in one's world.
+In the redraw phase, where an emotional interpretation of a new scene is elaborated, one builds first more general then more specific percepts, which are representations of the emotionally relevant aspects and elements in the scene.
+The system does a lot of categorization, indeed of emotional categorization.
+The subsystems feed partially structured information up, and the emotional interpreter assigns and classifies them into the archetypal roles they may fit in (including the role of "ignorable").
+As more details come in, the representational scene becomes more fully populated and more detailed, compatibly with the emotional picture which one is (often quite urgently) trying to reconcile with detailed reality, so that one can successfully act in one's world.

 On a warm summer moonlit walk smelling the blackberries, suddenly a shadow becomes a threat becomes a bear becomes a grizzly bear with open mouth and glaring eyes reflecting in the moonlight.
 Attention is drawn here or there according to the emotional re-evaluator inside, based on unconsciously-triggered internal alarms and re-evaluations going on constantly.
 (If not constantly, then you might miss that bear, and be eaten.
 Organisms that have survived a million generations with bear-like threats around must have evolved to not miss the bear too often, thus they must have been watching rather constantly.)We think categorization goes from specific to general: a blackberry is a berry is a fruit is a plant is a living thing is a thing.
-But when the organism redraws its emotional scenery it might be the other direction. a field of oneness and potential becomes the specific raised possibility of a scene of threat, evoking archetypal or logical roles of what might happen, how, by whom, and what might be done about it to protect, prevent or escape, and as information flows from external perceptual subsystems into the emotionally colored scene-builder space, some of it is passed over as ignoreble, some flows into the different roles that they may be compatible with and as more information comes in, those roles become more fully instantiated and specified with all the details carried by that role in the new scene.
+But when the organism redraws its emotional scenery it might be the other direction.
+A field of oneness and potential becomes the specific raised possibility of a scene of threat, evoking archetypal or logical roles of what might happen, how, by whom, and what might be done about it to protect, prevent or escape.
+Then as information flows from external perceptual subsystems into the emotionally colored scene-builder space, some of it is passed over as ignorable, while some flows into the different roles that they may be compatible with.
+As more information comes in, those roles become more fully instantiated and specified with all the details carried by that role in the new scene.
 Like the increasingly detailed bear.
-The increasingly detailed bear follows a categorization process that goes from general to specific, not from specific to general.
-The frame first, then the archetypal roles, and then the finer details are filled in after.
-This lets us get to the emotional point sooner, and therefore allows us the quickest response in circumstances which might require urgently quick response at the cost of our lives, or shall we say, at the cost of an evolutionary penalty to the evolved pattern which is, say, me.
-This is an argument that emotions evolved to work this way (general to specific) rather than the reverse (specific to general).
-Damasio 1994 and Veatch 1998 make the point, that cognition is always emotionally colored and here I'm saying this is for evolutionarily good reason.

 I consider the perception process as something like a fountain, which continuously or repeatedly over time feeds data inward toward an information-integrating, decision-making space.
 The new data either redundantly supports and continues an existing percept or role in its built scene, or with novelty adds information into the built scene whether by further detailing existing elements or adding new elements or rupturing the whole scene, carrying information that justifies an emotional reanalysis.